Schedule a FREE home water test with a Culligan Water expert today!

 Further Explanation On What “Forever Chemicals” Are

-PFAS, commonly known as ‘Forever Chemicals,’ water contamination impacts residents in many places across the United States, including the Akron/Canton area.
+PFAS, commonly known as ‘Forever Chemicals,’ water contamination impacts residents in many places across the United States, including the Northeast Ohio area.
 The problem with PFAS and similar contaminants is that, until recently, few people knew or understood them.
 Compounding this issue, PFAS have become nearly ubiquitous in our environment.

 It started in the early 1940s, when water and heat-resistant chemicals containing per- and polyfluoroalkyl substances were engineered to help create non-stick products (Teflon), fire retardants, and other common consumer goods.
 What wasn’t understood at the time, however, was that Teflon and other products using PFAS wouldn’t naturally decay in nature–or the human body.